 - June 1 - The City publishes a notice that it’s requesting proposals for how to spend lodging tax revenue.

 - June 29 - The application process closes and applications are reviewed by the Committee.

 - July 16 - The Committee makes recommendations to the Council about which proposals to fund.

 - October - The City Council makes the final decision on which proposals to fund.

 - January - Contracts are issued to carry out the proposals.

 - Contractors submit reports on their projects throughout the year.

 Full details are available in the Lodging Tax Guidelines (PDF).

-The Lodging Tax Advisory Committee is currently accepting proposals for 2019 and 2020.
-This proposal period will end at 5 p.m. on Friday, June 29.
+The Lodging Tax Advisory Committee is currently not accepting proposals.
+The proposal period for 2020 will begin this summer.
 You may download the Request for Proposal (PDF).